TiagoJMartins/ClapprBoard/README.md

 - Create footer.
 - Add wrapper for show info in show-detail.html
 - Work on episode listing in show-detail.html
-- Fix CSS for season tabs.
+- Fix flickering of state-reload when show does not have season info.
+- Improve loading icon (maybe loading bar on top/bottom of website)
 - Minify CSS and JS.
 Concat all JS into a single file.
 Create .maps (Maybe add to watch task?)

 https://github.com/strongloop/loopback-getting-started-intermediate/